How about living the rest of your life as a post-doc, but making lots of money and never having to move city, yet alone country, while you do it?

 It didn’t use to be like this.
 The post-doc is a relatively new introduction to put people into holding patterns while they wait for a permanent position.
 At the same time the nature of permanent positions have changed under the pressures of over-supply of candidates, demands for transparency (implying an increase in admin) and the commercialisation of universities.
 [Update 19 May 2011: An interesting discussion of this issue is over at Cosmic Variance.]

-I didn’t mean this to be a tirade against the academic system because there are many counter-examples of people who are happy and successful at all aspects of the job, but accept for the moment that at least some of my arguments hold water.
+This isn’t meant to be a tirade against the academic system.
+There are many counter-examples of people who are happy and successful at all aspects of the job, but accept for the moment that at least some of my arguments hold water.
 Why then, can’t we have a system in which one could simply do the job for which one trained all those years – research – all one’s life?

-So with that rather long-winded intro, here is my proposal (which I am sure has been bandied about before):
+So with that rather long-winded intro, here is my proposal:

 A freelance system in which people with grants would offer open-ended contracts for specific research jobs.
 For example, I might need a large computer simulation done but I might lack the skills or, perhaps, access to a supercomputer.
 I advertise that I am willing to pay $20,000 to have someone do it for me.
 I spec out the job, post it with a closing date, choose a candidate and then start the collaboration.
 Since the candidate only works for me part time and will have to accept other contracts in order to live, the collaboration is done remotely in whatever country the person happens to live.